External Privacy Statement

 Onward Transfers / Disclosures to Third Parties

 Personal information collected by Secure-24 shall be disclosed to third parties only for the purposes described in the notice, and for which the individual has provided implicit or explicit consent, unless a law or regulation specifically requires or allows otherwise.
 Secure-24 shall ensure that any Secure-24-procured third party vendor/sub-contractor for which Personal Information scoped to the European Union may be disclosed, subscribes to the EU-U.S. and Swiss-U.S. Privacy Shield.
 Third parties who have legal agreements with Secure-24 shall protect personal information in a manner consistent with the relevant aspects of Secure-24 privacy policies or other specific instructions or requirements and are subject to law providing the same level of privacy protection as is required by the EU-U.S. and Swiss-U.S. Privacy Shield.
 Secure-24 shall take remedial action in response to misuse of personal information by a third party vendor / sub-contractor to whom Secure-24 has disclosed such information.
 Prior to disclosing Personal Information to a third party for purposes other than which it was originally collected or subsequently authorized by the individual, Secure-24 shall notify the individual of such disclosure and allow the individual the choice (opt-out) of such disclosure.
-In cases of onward transfer to third parties (vendors / sub-contractors) of data of EU and Swiss individuals received pursuant to EU-U.S. and Swiss-U.S. Privacy Shield, Secure-24 is potentially liable.
+In cases of onward transfer to third parties (vendors / sub-contractors) of data of EU and Swiss individuals received pursuant to EU-U.S. and Swiss-U.S. Privacy Shield,

 Law Enforcement and National Security Requests